NCBI-Hackathons/Biological-structure-segmentation-in-microscopy-images-using-deep-learning/ReadMe_September102018.md

 <p><img src="https://lh3.googleusercontent.com/YzIWqKFlvrYmNNssijs3dQbBAXqHvnAvs7fqTzlyfECOMoEXa7LenZt5N0BbH-U0iR81wDl_2CYXAQ" alt="workflowschematicofactualsoftware" title="workflowschematic"><br>
 <strong>Figure 1.</strong> Overview digram of the workflow needed for image segmentation of electron microscopy images.</p>
 <h1 id="how-to-use-this-software">How to use </h1>
-<p>This software is based in Python 3 (Python 3.6) and relies on the TensorFlow library and the scikit-learn and numpy packages.
-The script can be run in the terminal through the command line or through a preferred IDE such as PyCharm.
-Ideally, a user could remote into a shared server such as BioWulf and run the program after importing a folder of multiple high-resolution images.</p>
+<p>This software is based in Python 3 (Python 3.6) in Jupyter Notebook and relies on the compressed sparse graph routiness, scikit-learn and numpy packages.
+Ideally, a user could remote into a shared server such as BioWulf and run the script .py file after importing a folder of multiple high-resolution images.</p>
 <h1 id="software-workflow-diagram">Software Workflow Diagram</h1>
 <p><img src="https://lh3.googleusercontent.com/FybVO5MKiqwcoJQstrgiWAGI57nFibW-9nUDi_nR-Zz5EfyImdYhu-_GW4yCvwYXAL-hpvsxA1sgKA" alt="Software Workflow Diagram for Nuclei Segment" title="exampleworkflowforimprovednucleisegmentation"><br>
 <strong>Figure 2.</strong> Schematic of the steps used in the improved nuclei segmentation software.</p>